 It’s amazing what a year can bring.
 A global framework for nature.
 An inspiring array of projects and initiatives.
 Our “Protect” annual report has the latest.

 What if all the variety on the planet disappeared?
 It could happen.
 Extinctions are happening faster than ever.
 We must prioritize biodiversity to protect the health of our environment, food supply and economies.
 (3:05)

 We Must Save Fresh Water to Save Ourselves

-At the climate COP27 in Egypt, biodiversity COP15 in Montreal and other opportunities, The Nature Conservancy joins others in pressing for urgent stewardship of our world's precious freshwater.
+The Nature Conservancy joins others in pressing for urgent stewardship of our world's precious fresh water.

 The science is clear.
 We must radically scale up our protection efforts around the world.
 It’s now or never.
 Our best hope for a healthy and resilient planet is to protect at least 30% of lands, fresh water and ocean by 2030.